movementkitchen/website/src/pages/about/index.md

 ### About Movement Kitchen

 Kitchen is a feminine and nurturing environment, a space for creating, playing and experimenting.
-My studio really is a kitchen.
-With large floor to ceiling mirrors, a climbing frame and a variety of exercise props.
-I try to recreate the safe and intimate atmosphere of a kitchen in my sessions too.
+My studio really is a kitchen – with large mirrors, a climbing frame and a variety of exercise props.
+I aim to create the safe and intimate atmosphere of a kitchen in my sessions too.
 My approach is based on research and clinical practice but guided by empathy and intuition.
-It offers a supportive environment for you to get to know your body and its capabilities, and develop a nourishing long-term relationship with exercise.
+Movement Kitchen offers a safe and supportive environment for you to get to know your body and its abilities, as they change, and develop a nourishing long-term relationship with exercise.

 ### My Education